Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Choice of matching window

 The other free parameter is the matching window's length.
 Generally speaking, the matching window should be as long as possible, provided that the numerical error of the NR waveform is less than the systematic error stated in Sec.~\ref{sec:error}.
 However, most current NR simulations are short, and long NR simulations are very expensive.
 If the NR waveform is too short to include sufficient data, the hybridization model will be invalid.

 To find the minimal duration of the matching window, we fix the end time based on Figure \ref{fig:Window}, and change the start time.
 We also use a test window to check the results.
 The position of the matching window and test window are shown in the upper panel of Fig.~\ref{fig:WindowLength}, and the hybridization errors in both windows are shown in the lower panel.
 The solid, dashed, and dotted curves in the lower panel show the errors using NR waveforms with different numerical resolution, labeled by ``Lev'' as in Section~\ref{sec:error} above.
-We can see from the blue curves that the NR numerical error does not significantly affect the hybridization error in the matching window.
-But when comparing the green curves, we can see that the errors in the test window roughly converge to smaller values as we increase the resolution.
+We can see from the matching window errors (blue curves) that the NR numerical error does not significantly affect the hybridization error in the matching window.
+But when comparing the test window errors (green curves), we can see that they roughly converge to smaller values as we increase the resolution.
 This suggests that low-resolution NR simulations can accumulate numerical phase error over long periods of time.
+But note that the NR dephasing between the two highest Levs, $\Delta \phi$, does not directly reflect the inaccuracy of the NR waveforms, as the NR parameters within the matching window for different Levs can deviate by $10^{-2}$, given their evolution over nearly a hundred orbits prior to the matching window.
+Consequently, the optimized PN parameters for various NR Levs also differ by $10^{-2}$, allowing the PN waveform to agree better with their respective NR waveforms and partially compensating for the phase error.
+Assessing the adequacy of the current NR resolution for hybridization purposes requires performing the entire hybridization process using various NR Levs, as shown in Fig.~\ref{fig:WindowLength}.
+However, the conclusion depends on the precision and frequency band needed for these observations (specifically, the frequency band of the test window).
+We leave this for future work.